gnachman/iterm2-website/source/_includes/3.4/documentation-preferences-profiles-general.md

 If a script that installs a custom title provider is running, its offerings will be added to the bottom of the list.
 For a working demo, see the <a href="https://iterm2.com/python-api/examples/georges_title.html">George's Title Algorithm</a> example.

+#### Applications in terminal may change the title
+When enabled, a control sequence can change a session's or window's title.

 #### Command
 This is the command that is executed when a new session with the profile is created.
 If *login shell* is chosen, then `login` is invoked.
 You can put special terms surrounded by $$ in this field (example: $$USERNAME$$).
 When a new session is created, you will be prompted to enter a value for each such term.
 See the description of URL Schemes below for details about the special "$$" value that can go in this field.

+When *custom shell* is selected, you should enter the path to a shell (e.g., `/usr/local/bin/bash`) and it will be run as a login shell.

 #### Send Text at Start
 This text will be sent when a session begins.
 If it is not empty then a newline will be sent afterwards.
 It does not accept any special characters or require any escaping.